bencodezen/go-blog/source/_posts/monday-go-meditation-game-65.md

 5,Overall Reading,**Move 129-133** - Reading out the aji was a proud moment for me.,**Move 58-69** - I didn’t realized White would be able to connect so easily.
 6,Endgame, N/A, N/A
 [/table]

+## Side Note

+Hey everyone.
+I’m glad to finally be able get Monday Go Meditation back up and running again.
+In a concerted effort to being consistent and making progress one step at a time, here is my revised philosophy on MGM:

+For those who remember, I eventually got caught up in trying to make MGM reflective of my actual progress and tried to keep all the game commentary as current as possible.
+However, I’ve come to learn that this was something I could not keep up with.
+So rather than abandon the effort all together, I will try and keep the game commentaries as current as I can; but no promises on it being in perfect sync with my actual progress.

+With that said, I’m looking forward to your insights on my games and all the great discussions to come!